-- 1. Visual observers (VO) are mandatory for RPAS operations, above 400'agl, RPAS events open to the public or where specified by MAAC.
-However, the use of visual observers to alert pilots to presence to full sized air traffic is strongly encouraged.
-When required at this site, no member shall operate an RPAS unless: - a.
-A visual observer(s) is present who has been briefed or trained on any site/event procedures which are to be followed upon observing a potential conflict with full-scale aircraft. - b.
-A minimum of one visual observer per flight line is present. - c.
-The VO scans the surrounding sky for approaching full-scale aircraft rather than concentrating their attention on the airborne RPAS. - d.
-The VO is positioned such that their view of the sky is not obstructed and their proximity to the pilots/modellers is sufficient to provide reasonable communication with them.
-(Sitting in the shade beside a tent, camper or other structure is not acceptable.) - e.
-Visual aids are used as required, for example sunglasses, wide brim hats, sunshades, binoculars or similar and unless suitable notification means such as air horns, lights, radios etc. are used if the VO is positioned far from the pilot stations. - f.
-The VO may also serve as RPIC at this site. - 2.
+- 1. Visual observers (VO) are mandatory for RPAS operations over 400' AGL, events open to the public or where specified by MAAC.
+When required at this site no member shall operate an RPAS unless: - a.
+A visual observer(s) is present who has been briefed or trained on any site/event procedures upon spotting a potential conflict with full-scale aircraft. - b.
+A minimum of one visual observer per flight line is required. - c.
+VO must not watch the models their sole role is to scan the surrounding sky for approaching full-scale aircraft. - d.
+The visual observer will be located next to the pilot and have an unobstructed sight line. sitting in the shade beside a camper/structure is not acceptable.
+Equally they must be situated to have a reasonable communication ability with all pilots/modellers. - e.
+Use visual aids as required sunglasses, wide brim hats, sunshades, binoculars or similar.
+If positioned far from pilot stations, provide suitable notification means such as air horns, lights, radios etc. - 2.
 Per CAR (901.23(vii)) each site must have rules to ensure a clear full-scale detection and avoidance command/response protocol is in place there is no time for debates or confusion.
 MAAC has adopted the following minimum: - a.
 MAAC models/RPA shall give way/get out of the way of full-scale aircraft in all circumstances no exceptions.
 There is never any onus on full-scale pilots to yield to models ever. - b.
 Upon spotting/hearing or being advised of any airplane that might pose a hazard with modeling activities, the VO shall yell in a loud clear voice "AIRPLANE".
-If in doubt, issue the warning. - c.
-Upon hearing this command, all pilots shall command their models/RPAs to descend to as low an altitude as safely possible, and if required guide their models/RPAs to a safe landing.
+If in doubt, issue the warning.

+- c.
+Upon hearing this command, all pilots shall descend to as low as altitude as safely possible, and if required land.
 The goal is to vacate the airspace vertically and then determine if RPA can continue to operate safely. - d.
 Lateral deconfliction maneuvers are prohibited above 60'AGL.
 Descending to 60'agl (tree top level) is the accepted Transport Canada initial response.
 Members operating near/off aerodromes have different specific response requirements. - e.
-IF ATC or their delegate, has given a stop flying order, guidance or similar, flying shall not resume until permission to do so is obtained from ATC. - f.
-Upon determining the full-scale aircraft is no longer a threat, the VO or other persons shall yell in a loud clear voice "ALL CLEAR". - g.
+Upon determining the full-scale aircraft is no longer a threat, the VO or other persons shall yell in a loud clear voice "ALL CLEAR". - f.
+If any "official person" such as a peace officer, ATC or their delegate, has given a stop flying order, guidance or similar, all model flying shall stop immediately and shall not resume until permission to do so is obtained from person or body that issued the stop flying order. - g.
 Thereafter modeling activities may resume as normal.